knawd/deployer/charts/knawd-deployer/README.md

 # knawd-deployer

-An chart to configure a kubernetes cluster to run WASM services.
+A chart to configure a kubernetes cluster to run WASM services.

 ## Caution
 Installing with this helm chart will reboot the CRI runtime on the cluster.